GitwithMimo/soCDesign_pd/README.md

 ![Screenshot from 2024-08-29 17-35-05](https://github.com/user-attachments/assets/b3901dc3-ed2d-48a2-a770-df2566893c80)

-here the the i/o pins are congestedand and overlapped:
+here the the i/o pins are congested and overlapped:
 ![Screenshot from 2024-08-29 17-40-03](https://github.com/user-attachments/assets/b753f254-58f2-4765-85a2-62cb961207a2)

 #### 2. Inverter layout in Magic tool